YJonmo/PhysicsSummer/CameraPython/Readme.md

 	sudo apt-get install netcat

+Gstreamer is required to stream video to the remote computer, in order to perform image subtraction with openCV.
+This can be installed by:

+	sudo apt-get install gstreamer-1.0

 The Raspberry Pi uses an ad-hoc wireless network to connect to a remote computer.
 The ad-hoc wireless network can be created by first backing-up the current wireless settings:

 	sudo cp /etc/network/interfaces /etc/network/interfaces-wifi